-An 18-year-old Japanese woman is now suing the Osaka prefecture government for forcing her to dye her naturally brown hair to black, which resulted to irritation on her scalp.
+An 18-year-old Japanese woman is now suing the Osaka prefecture government for forcing her to dye her naturally brown hair to black, which resulted to irritation on her scalp

 .
 The student, who is left unnamed because she is still considered as a minor in the country, is looking to sue the Osaka government for 2.2 million yen ($19,300) for the damages.

 The teenager reportedly stopped attending her school since September 2016.
 According to her lawyer, she is still being considered as a student in the school but her name doesn’t appear in any of the classrooms and her seat has been removed.

 Japanese schools are extremely strict when rules are concerned.
 In fact, most schools in the country do not encourage its students to change their physical appearance – this must be followed strictly no matter what.
 Changing how they look like wearing make-up, dying their hair to even wearing colored contact lenses and tweezing their eyebrows/eyelashes

 Both the school and the woman in question have yet to release any comment to the media regarding the matter, said on the report.